secretstartups/handbook/quality/merge-request-triage/index.html.md

 - is closed following the [closing policy for issues and merge requests](https://docs.gitlab.com/ee/development/contributing/#closing-policy-for-issues-and-merge-requests).

-This triage process is being done manually on a case-by-case basis by [Merge Request Coaches](/job-families/expert/merge-request-coach/#closing-merge-requests) or [Engineering Managers](/handbook/engineering/quality/triage-operations/#community-merge-requests-requiring-attention).
+This triage process is being done manually on a case-by-case basis by the Code Contributor Program manager or the relevant [code owner](https://docs.gitlab.com/ee/user/project/code_owners.html).

 ## Wider Community Merge Request Triage SLOs